alisoliman/realtime-api-workshop/03-voice-rag/advanced-exercises.md

 3. Modify the prompt to always reply to the user in your language of choice.

+## Modify the interface

+The text in this accelerator is translateable and can be modified by navigating to `/app/frontend/locales/en/translations.json`.
+Make sure to run to restart the application after making changes.

+Navigate to `/app/frontend/src/App.tsx` to modify the interface and/or logic in code, knowledge of front-end development and React is required.

+### Exercise 2

+1. Change the text "Ask anything about Contoso employee benefits" to "Ask anything about [your company's] [use-case]".

 ## Function calling

-Exercise to improve the function calling.
-Explain how it currently works.

-TODO Highlight why grounding is more difficult in voice.
-TODO add concrete examples
+This accelerator uses two tools to generate responses.
+The first tool generates a query to search the knowledge base.
+The second tool reports which sources were used to generate the response.

+The purpose of this setup is to ensure that the interface displays the grounding of the response, and to make sure the voice response doesn't mention all output sources.

 > [!TIP]
 > You can modify the tools (functions) in the `app/backend/ragtools.py` file.
 Modify the description of the tool and/or parameters.
 >
-### Exercise 2

-1. Your knowledge
-1. [todo]
-1. [todo]

-## Modify the interface

-The text in this accelerator is translateable and can be modified by navigating to `/app/frontend/locales/en/translations.json`.
-Make sure to run to restart the application after making changes.

-Navigate to `/app/frontend/src/App.tsx` to modify the interface and/or logic in code, knowledge of front-end development and React is required.

 ### Exercise 3

-1. Change the text "Ask anything about Contoso employee benefits" to "Ask anything about [your company's] [use-case]".
+1. Review the tool schema for both tools.
+Can you add more information to the query generation tool to make it more accurate for your use-case?